sho88/OOJS-nugget/Readme.md

 # OOJS-nugget
-Just some basic JS nugget stuff I know of in ES5.
+Just some basic JS nugget stuff I know of in ES5 used to create a list of "people" or "users".
 There's more to show, but this should be a decent start.

 ## What to look out for...
 Usage of the following:
-* JS Modules
+* Module Pattern
+* IIFE (Immediately-Invoked Function Expression)
-* Classes
+* Classe
 * .call(), .bind()
 * Prototypes